tnonoyama/SDCND_system_integration/README.md

 3. Traffic detection node and Traffic light classification

-TThis package contains the traffic light detection node: `tl_detector.py`.
+    This package contains the traffic light detection node: `tl_detector.py`.
 This node takes in data from the `/image_color`, `/current_pose`, and `/base_waypoints` topics and publishes the locations to stop for red traffic lights to the `/traffic_waypoint topic`.

 The `/current_pose topic` provides the vehicle's current position, and `/base_waypoints` provides a complete list of waypoints the car will be following.
 You will build both a traffic light detection node and a traffic light classification node.
 Traffic light detection should take place within tl_detector.py, whereas traffic light classification should take place within `../tl_detector/light_classification_model/tl_classfier.py`.
 For classification, a SSD_mobilenet model is depolyed using tensorflow object detection API.
 A detailed information about the classifier can be found [here](https://github.com/allaydesai/Traffic-Light-Classifier/blob/master/README.md).